PAWANKUAMARPANDIT/PAWANKUAMARPANDIT/README.md

 [View Project Repository](https://github.com/Sigma1213/Map-tracker)

 ### Project 2: Backend of YouTube-like Website
-Developed the backend for a website similar to YouTube, enabling functionalities such as video uploads, user authentication, and video streaming.
+Developed the backend for a website similar to YouTube, enabling functionalities such as video uploads, user authentication.

 **Languages and Technologies Used**: Node.js, Express, MongoDB